DrPibby/mod9challenge/README.md

 ## Description

-This package is meant to help make a readme file by taking user input and then generating it appropriately
+This package is meant to help make a readme file by taking user input and then generating it appropriately.
+Link to demonstration found [here](https://watch.screencastify.com/v/0MkyBbsNVaP5d2VGqqGM)

 ## Table of Contents